luvaas/wuf/README.md

 * **Changelog**.
 Tracks history of all changes to the component.

 ### Perform Integration Testing
-Be sure to write e2e tests for your components within the kg-styleguide.
+Be sure to write e2e tests for your components within the Living Style Guide.
 Doing so helps ensure that your new component works as expected within a consuming application.

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).